What is cyclosporiasis?

 How is cyclosporiasis spread?

-The disease can be spread when a form of the Cyclospora parasite that can make someone sick enters the body through the mouth.
-People with cyclosporiasis pass the parasite in their feces (stool), but that form of the parasite cannot make people sick.
-Therefore, this disease is not spread directly from one person to another.
-The parasite needs time (days to weeks) in the environment to change to a form that can make people sick.
-After this time has passed, a person can get sick after putting something (e.g., food, water) that is contaminated with Cyclospora into his/her mouth.
-Outbreaks of cyclosporiasis in the U.S. have been linked to imported fresh produce, such as raspberries, basil, lettuce, and snow peas.
+Cyclosporiasis is not spread directly from person-to-person.
+Infected people pass Cyclospora in their feces (stool), but this form of the parasite cannot make people sick.
+The parasite needs time (days to weeks) in the environment to change into a form that can make people sick.
+This form of the parasite then can infect someone by entering the body through the mouth, typically by eating or drinking something that is contaminated with Cyclospora.
+Outbreaks of cyclosporiasis in the United States. have been linked to imported fresh produce, such as raspberries, basil, lettuce, and snow peas.
 The produce involved in each outbreak was probably contaminated in the country where it was grown.

 What are the symptoms of cyclosporiasis?